 Largely due to the fact that it is much larger and much more established as a holiday destination, Phuket has a lot to offer in almost every regard.
 The sheer choice available in one relatively small space makes it the perfect destination for any kind of traveller of any age.

 Having established itself as an almost essential stop on the backpacker trail around Southeast Asia, Samui offers a lot of low-cost options for those travelling on a shoestring.
 While the small island has a limited repertoire of attractions, those it has are generally of a high quality.

 Conclusion: Which is best?

 Both Phuket and Koh Samui are fantastic destinations and well worth visiting, but there are some areas where one excels over the other.
-Generally speaking, Samui is better for the young party crowd, particularly those who love to partake in some exciting water sports between periods of lazing on a beautiful sandy beach.
-If sun, sea and sand are the limits of your requirements, Samui is for you.
+Generally speaking, Samui is better for the young party crowd, especially for those who love exciting water sports between periods of lazing on a beautiful sandy beach.
+If sun, sea and sand are your requirements, Samui is for you.

-While Phuket is certainly not lacking in sun, sea or sand, its real appeal comes from its exceptional variety, giving it broader appeal and making it the better choice for older visitors as well as those travelling with the family.
-If you are want beautiful beaches around a taste of real Thailand (with further bites within easy reach), with unique sights, flavours, products, sports and experiences, you will find it on Phuket.
+While Phuket is certainly not lacking in sun, sea or sand, its real appeal comes from its exceptional variety.
+The island is a good choice for older travellers and those travelling with the family.
+If you want beautiful beaches with a taste of real Thailand, unique sights, flavours, products, sports and experiences, you will find it on Phuket.